Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Abstract

 \section{Abstract}

-In this article, we propose a new numerical method and its analysis to solve eigenvalue problems for self-adjoint Schr\"odinger operators, by combining the Feshbach--Schur perturbation theory with planewave discretization.
-In order to analyze the method, we establish an abstract framework of Feshbach--Schur perturbation theory with minimal regularity assumptions on the potential that is then applied to the setting of the new planewave discretization method.
+In this article, we propose a new numerical method and its analysis to solve eigenvalue problems for self-adjoint Schr\"odinger operators, by combining the Feshbach--Schur perturbation theory with \old{planewave}the spectral Fourier discretization.
+In order to analyze the method, we establish an abstract framework of Feshbach--Schur perturbation theory with minimal regularity assumptions on the potential that is then applied to the setting of the new \old{planewave}spectral Fourier discretization method.
 Finally, we present some numerical results that underline the theoretical findings.